Washington College: Student life

-The school has over 90 student clubs.
+Washington College has over 80 clubs, which cover a wide range of subjects and purposes from recreational clubs to academic societies.

 Only seniors can apply to live off campus; the rest are required to live on campus (unless they are local or commuters).
 On-campus housing can accommodate approximately 1,056 students (not including quad rooms that can be converted).
 Most students stay on campus over the weekend to participate in various social and recreational activities.

-Approximately 30 percent of students attend graduate school in the first year following graduation, and approximately 45 percent do so within five years.

-In Fall 2018, the student-to-faculty ratio was 10.5:1.
-The average class size is 17.

-The school confers the degrees of Bachelor of Arts, Bachelor of Science, and Master of Arts (in English, psychology, and history).

 Washington College has joined the American College & University Presidents Climate Commitment with a Campus carbon neutrality goal.
 The Center for Environment and Society oversees the Chesapeake Semester program, four interdisciplinary courses that use the college's location in the Chesapeake Bay watershed to explore environmental issues and advocacy.

 Washington College hosts the Harwood Series, which includes speeches by national politicians and media pundits.
 Because of its reputation as a liberal arts school with creative writing being a strength, writers such as John Barth, Ray Bradbury, Bobbie Ann Mason, Colum McCann, Neil Gaiman, Tim O'Brien, Junot Díaz, Lawrence Ferlinghetti, and Robert Pinsky have given readings at the campus.

 Greek life

 Greek life at Washington College comprises two men's fraternities and two women's sororities.
-Approximately 25 percent of the student body joins Greek life.
-Fraternities are mainly housed on the "quad", and sororities line the Western Shore housing.
+According to US News, in 2025, 13% of undergraduate men join a fraternity, while 9% of undergraduate women join a sorority.
+Fraternities are housed in West and Middle Hall, and sororities line the Western Shore housing.